+Operation ApproveInvoice

-OPERATION ApproveInvoice PRECONDITION #(PrepareInvoice.finish(invoker=thisUser))=0 ACTION approve the invoice
+Precondition #(PrepareInvoice.fi nish(invoker=thisUser))=0 Action /\ approve the invoice \/

 Preconditions also enable us to specify coordination constraints, for both inter-role and intra-role coordination.
 In Figure 2, a student in the Examinee role can not execute the StartExam operation until the Examiner has set the exam paper.
 The precondition for this operation also illustrates an intra-role coordination policy, which allows each participant in the Examinee role to independently start an exam session.
 This illustrates the independent participation model for the members in the Examinee role.
-The precondition of the SetPaper operation in the Examiner role illustrates the cooperative participation model for the members in this role - only one member in this role can execute the SetPaper operation.
+The precondition of the SetPaper operation in the Examiner role illustrates the cooperative participation model where only one role member can execute the SetPaper operation.